 No one likes losing their hard-earned money or investments.
-Unfortunately, quite many cryptocurrency investors have experienced being a victim to either theft, a scam, or lost access to their cryptocurrency in a different way.
+Unfortunately, quite many cryptocurrency investors have experienced being a victim of either theft, a scam, or lost access to their cryptocurrency in a different way.
 When it comes to tax reporting, the current regulations surrounding lost or stolen crypto assets are somewhat complicated with many nuances.

 Scenarios for Lost/Stolen Crypto